vermadev54/AI-ML_INTERVIEW/README.md

 7. In ensemble methods like Random Forest, why does increasing the number of trees sometimes stop improving accuracy?
 8. Why might a model with high cross-validation accuracy still perform poorly on unseen test data?
 9. Why is the R-squared metric not always a good indicator of model performance in regression?
 10. If you have missing data, why might deleting rows or filling them with the mean not always be ideal?
+11. Why might adding more features to a dataset degrade model performance?
+How would you identify and remove irrelevant features?
+12. Why is gradient descent not guaranteed to find the global minimum in non-convex loss functions?
+13. Why might you prefer a simpler model like Logistic Regression over a complex one like a Neural Network in some cases?
+14. If your model's AUC score is high but precision is low, why might this happen, and how would you address it?
+15. Why do tree-based algorithms like XGBoost handle missing values better than most other models?

 **Natural Language Processing Questions**
 1. Why is tokenization an essential step in NLP, and what challenges arise when working with non-English languages?